 - 2 large onions

-- 500 ml (18floz/2 cups) cider vinegar
+- 500 ml cider vinegar

 - 50 g salt

-- 1 tsp ground ginger
+- 1 teaspoon ground ginger

-- 1 tsp ground allspice
+- 1 teaspoon ground allspice

-- ½ tsp ground cinnamon
+- ½ teaspoon ground cinnamon

-- 450 g (9oz) light muscovado sugar
+- 450 g light muscovado sugar

-Chop the dried fruit and onions into very small pieces.
+- Chop the dried fruit and onions into very small pieces.
 The easiest way to do this is to chop them in a food processor(which will greatly reduce the prep time), but you can chop them by hand if you prefer

-Pour the vinegar into a large saucepan and add the salt, spices and sugar.
+- Pour the vinegar into a large saucepan and add the salt, spices and sugar.
 Heat gently, stirring until the sugar has dissolved.

-Add the fruit and onions and bring to the boil.
+- Add the fruit and onions and bring to the boil.
 Reduce the heat and simmer gently, uncovered for about 1½ hours until the chutney has reduced and thickened.
 You will be able to draw a spoon through the mixture and it will leave a trail that does not immediately fill up with vinegar.

-Spoon into warm sterilized jars and seal.
+- Spoon into warm sterilized jars and seal.
 Once cold, label and store in a cool dark place for at least 1 month before using.